uglyduckling14/eliza-bot/report.md

 **Conclusion**
 Despite the initial setbacks with deploying ELIZA as a web-based application, the project successfully extended the chatbot's capabilities to handle medical symptom-related dialogues.
 User testing provided valuable insights into areas for improvement, such as expanding the bot's vocabulary and refining response specificity.
 These findings will inform future iterations of the bot.

+This project aimed to extend the classic ELIZA chatbot to handle specialized, context-aware natural language inputs related to medical symptom checking.
+By expanding ELIZA's rule-based architecture, I sought to simulate a basic medical triage chatbot capable of recognizing and responding to common medical symptoms while avoiding diagnostic claims.
+This report documents the challenges faced during development, the methodology for user testing, and the results of user interactions.